coreinfrastructure/best-practices-badge/doc/criteria.md

   <sup>[<a href="#dynamic_analysis_enable_assertions">dynamic_analysis_enable_assertions</a>]</sup>
 - The analysis tool(s) MAY be focused on looking for security vulnerabilities, but this is not required.
-- <a name="dynamic_analysis_fixed"></a>All confirmed medium and high severity exploitable vulnerabilities discovered with dynamic code analysis MUST be fixed.
+- <a name="dynamic_analysis_fixed"></a>The project MUST have process for fixing all medium and high severity exploitable vulnerabilities discovered with dynamic code analysis.
+The fixes SHOULD be implemented before each major production release.
   A vulnerability is medium to high severity if its [CVSS 2.0](https://nvd.nist.gov/cvss.cfm) base score is 4 or higher.